 On their own, these seven arguments do not generate an ROI for the green roof, with the result that green roofs are being VE’d (value engineered = removed).
 A clear ROI will lead to faster acceptance of green roofs.

 However, green roofs are a great investment, even for us mere mortals.

-There is a clear ROI for green roofs, and that is found in detention .
+There is a clear ROI for green roofs, and that is found in detention.

 Let us explain…

 Retention works well for about 80% of routine rain events, as most often there is enough time in between rain periods to empty out the green roof bucket through evapotranspiration.
-The rub is that those 80% rain events only equates to about 50% of the annual rain volume!
+The rub is that those 80% rain events only equate to about 50% of the annual rain volume!
 The other 50% of the water that is not retained is called detained water or detention.

 That is for a rather simple reason.
 A green roof becomes an instant pipeline once saturated.
 This is what happens in those cases when we get a second rain event.
 We call that the 2nd-day storm.
 It might even rain several days in a row.
 Rain events that are extra-large, 10-, 25- or 100-years storms cause almost instant outflows, and that water must go somewhere.

 These are not routine rain events.
-These are large or even massive storms that cause flooding, erosion , and pollution .
+These are large or even massive storms that cause flooding, erosion, and pollution.
 Thus, temporarily holding or detaining this 50% is most critical.
 And as it turns out traditional green roofs are not so good at managing this aspect.